Jagriti1212/Text-Detection/README.md

 nltk<br />
 natsort<br />

-2. Run the following Command to get the score maps and the results for text detection-<br />
+2.Run the following Command to get the score maps and the results for text detection-<br />
 !python3 Pipeline/pipeline.py --trained_model=Pipeline/craft_mlt_25k.pth --test_folder=Pipeline/test/<br />
 The score maps will be saved in the Pipeline/results folder and the bounding box coordinates of the detected words for every image will be saved in the data.csv file<br />